 What Are Scholarships?

-Scholarships are varying sums of money awarded to students based on specific qualifications, such as financial need, academic merit, or athletic ability.
+Scholarships are varying sums of money awarded to students based on specific qualifications, such as financial need, academic merit, athletic ability, or a unique talent.
 You do not need to pay back the money you receive, though some scholarships may require you to maintain a certain grade point average or remain in a particular field of study in order to continue receiving funds.

 What Are Grants?